-[#ed]The Starting Spatial Stream subfield indicates the starting spatial stream, STARTING_SS_NUM, and is set to STARTING_SS_NUM  1.
+[#ed]The Starting Spatial Stream subfield indicates the starting spatial stream and is set to the starting spatial stream minus one.

-[#ed]The Number Of Spatial Streams subfield indicates the number of spatial streams, NUM_SS and is set to NUM_SS  1.
+[#ed]The Number Of Spatial Streams subfield indicates the number of spatial streams and is set to the number of spatial streams minus one.

-[#ed]If the AID12 field is 0 or 2045, then the SS Allocation/RA-RU Information subfield of the User Info field indicates the RA-RU information and the format is defined in Figure 9-52i (SS Allocation/RA-RU Information subfield format (AID12 subfield is 0 or 2045))(#12163)(17/1849r2).
+[#ed]The RA-RU Information subfield indicates the RA-RU information and the format is defined in Figure 9-52i (RA-RU Information subfield format)(#12163)(17/1849r2).